ulfnic/bashash/README.md

 # bashash
-An exploratory project for producing rudimentary checksums in BASH
+An exploratory project for producing rudimentary checksums in pure BASH

 Fully multimodal.
 Usable as a standalone executable or sourced script, with or without subshells, with or without --options and with or without copying the input and output in memory. *See: Examples of use*
 ```bash